This post may contain affiliate links. Please see my disclosure policy for details.

 Travelling solo allows you to face your fears and what’s great is that there’s no one else to see it.

-If you make mistakes, you’re the only one who sees and learns from it.
+If you make mistakes, you’re the only one who sees and learns from them.

 3. You’ll have the opportunity to meet new people